Elisabeth of Romania: An undesired engagement

 In 1911, Prince George of Greece, then second-in-line to the throne and his future wife's second cousin, met Elisabeth for the first time.
 After the Balkan Wars, during which Greece and Romania were allied, the Greek prince asked for the hand of Elisabeth, but, advised by her great-aunt, she declined the offer, saying that her suitor was too small and too English in his manners.
 Disdainful, the princess even said on the occasion, that "God began the prince but forgot to finish him" (1914).

 During World War I, Elisabeth was involved in helping wounded soldiers.
 She made daily visits to the hospitals and distributed cigarettes and comforting words to the victims of the fighting.

 In 1919, Elisabeth and her sisters Maria and Ileana accompanied their mother, now Queen Marie, to Paris at the Peace Conference.
 The sovereign hoped that during her stay there she could find suitable husbands for her daughters, especially Elisabeth, already aged twenty-five.
 After a few months in France, the Queen and her daughters decided to return to Romania in early 1920.
 On the way back, they made a brief stop in Switzerland, where they found the Greek royal family, who lived in exile since the deposition of King Constantine I during the Great War.
 Elisabeth then met again Prince George (now Diadochos and heir of the throne), who asked again her hand.
 Now more aware of her own imperfections (her mother described her as fat and of very limited intelligence), Elisabeth decided to accept the marriage.
 However, at that time the future of the Diadochos was far from certain: displaced from the throne with his father and replaced by his younger brother, now King Alexander I, George was forbidden to stay in his country, penniless and without any prospects.

 Nevertheless, the engagement satisfied both Elisabeth and George's parents.
 Delighted to have finally found a husband for her eldest daughter, the Queen of Romania soon invited the prince to travel to Bucharest in order to publicly announce the engagement.
 George agreed but soon after his arrival in the country of his fiancée, he learned of the accidental death of Alexander I and the ensuing political turmoil that erupted in Greece.

 Life in Greece

 Restoration of the Greek royal family.
 Wedding of George and Elisabeth

-On 5 December 1920 a referendum of disputed results called the Greek royal family to return home.
+On 5 December 1920 a disputed referendum resulted in the recall of the Greek royal family.
 King Constantine I, Queen Sophia and Diadochos George therefore returned to Athens on 19 December.
-Their return was accompanied by a significant jubilation.
+Their return was met with significant jubilation.
 A huge crowd surrounded the sovereign and the heir to the throne through the streets of the capital.
 Once at the palace, they appeared repeatedly on the balcony to greet the people who cheered them.